 "Hi there!
-I'm pretty fired up about the election on November 5, so I decided to volunteer for a cool voter turnout project where I'm getting in touch with people to see if they're going to vote.
+I'm pretty fired up about the election on November 4, so I decided to volunteer for a cool voter turnout project where I'm getting in touch with people to see if they're going to vote.
 I'm planning to vote by mail this year.
 You can just fill out an application online at ksvotes.org.
-Have you been reading about these constitutional amendments?
-I can send you the ballot language if that's helpful."
+Have you read much about the school board candidates this year?
+You can actually preview your ballot at KSBallot.org!"